|

 During our monthly open forum we discussed editing the

-layout of the ACT! for Windows contact screen, changing the order of items in an ACT! for
+layout of the ACT! for Windows contact screen, changing the order of

-Windows popup list, and the use of ACT! add-ons.
+items in an ACT! for Windows popup list, and the use of ACT!

 If you are using ACT! for Windows you can change the layout

 of the contact screen with Symantec's layout editor program.
-By using the layout editor,
+By using

-you are no longer limited to the standard contact screens provided by Symantec.
-You can
+the layout editor, you are no longer limited to the standard contact

-place fields wherever you'd like thereby designing your own contact screen.
+like thereby designing your own contact screen.

 The layout editor is available through Symantec.
 You may

-download it from the Symantec Bulletin Board or order it on disc from the manufacturer.
+download it from the Symantec Bulletin Board or order it on disc from

 While we're on the topic of contact screens, you can choose

-from a variety of "stock" layouts using the (Windows) command: VIEW, LAYOUT.
-The
+from a variety of "stock" layouts using the (Windows) command: VIEW,

-only trick is that this command alters the flip side of the contact screen - not the
+LAYOUT.
+The only trick is that this command alters the flip side of

-screen in view when the command is invoked.
-If this all gets a bit confusing, remember
+invoked.
+If this all gets a bit confusing, remember that you can

-CONTACT 2, then VIEW, LAYOUT, CONTACT 1.
+LAYOUT, CONTACT 2, then VIEW, LAYOUT, CONTACT 1.

 Popups are a great time-saver for entering general

 information in any contact field.
-(You can create your own popups using the command: EDIT,
+(You can create your own popups

-FIELD ATTRIBUTES then selecting the appropriate field and checking the popup box.)
+appropriate field and checking the popup box.)

 When multiple entries are made in a popup box, they are

 automatically arranged alphabetically.
-(Note that you can add entries to a popup by using
+(Note that you can add entries

-the EDIT, ADD command once the popup is open.)
-Suppose you had a popup, though, for day of
+to a popup by using the EDIT, ADD command once the popup is open.)

-the week and wanted the days to be listed in calendar order (rather than in alphabetical
+days to be listed in calendar order (rather than in alphabetical

 order).
 How would this be done?

-The trick is to check off the "code field" box in
+The trick is to check off the "code field" box in the field

-field in the popup.
-To enter days of the week so that they appear in calendar order, type
+creates a second field in the popup.
+To enter days of the week so

-"1, 2, 3, etc." in the popup entry field and the corresponding day of the week
+entry field and the corresponding day of the week (Monday, Tuesday,

-popup is open.
+the popup is open.

 A number of add-on programs for ACT! exist which give ACT!

 added features and flexibility.
-Examples of such programs are ACT PAC and ACT TREE.
-Such
+Examples of such programs are ACT PAC

-programs allow you to organize (and edit) ACT! contact records in a spreadsheet format,
+and ACT TREE.
+Such programs allow you to organize (and edit) ACT!

-move entries easily from one field to another, or use other word processing programs with
+field to another, or use other word processing programs with

 ACT!.